 We’ve heard a lot about tracking our contacts since the COVID-19 pandemic was declared.
 But who do you count as a contact?
 Someone you walked past in the grocery store?
 Someone you interacted with outside, at a distance, while wearing a mask?
 Here’s what this term really means.

-A close contact is someone with whom you have had prolonged (more than 15 minutes) contact at a close distance (within two metres) and without personal protective equipment, such as a non-medical mask.
+A close contact is someone with whom you have had prolonged (more than 15 minutes) contact at a close distance (within two metres) and without personal protective equipment.
 At this distance, respiratory drops from a person with COVID-19 who coughs, sneezes, sings or even simply talks, can land directly on your eyes, nose or mouth.

 A close contact is also someone with whom you have shared eating utensils or drinking cups.
 Anyone living in the same home is considered a close contact.